sigmaSd/tree-sitter-strace/README.md

 ## Use with helix

+Starting helix 20.10, tree-sitter-strace is included by default.
+It triggers when a file ends with `.strace`, so you don't need to do the instructions below.

-Add this to helix languages.toml
+Instruction for helix before 23.10, add this to helix languages.toml

 ```toml
 [[grammar]]
 name = "strace"